sxcdennis/Linux-Guides/selinux.md

 # SELinux modes

-SELinux runs in one of three modes (or states).
+SELinux runs in one of three modes or states.

 **Permissive**